-An adjustment pin is provided so that the user can change the nominal output voltage during the prototype stage.
+An adjustment pin is provided so the user can change the nominal output voltage during the prototype stage.
 Since very low temperature coefficient resistors are used to set the output voltage and maintain tight regulation over temperature, using standard external resistors to adjust the output voltage will loosen output regulation over temperature.
 Furthermore, since the status trip point is not changed when the output voltage is adjusted using external resistors, the status line will no longer trip at the standard levels of the newly adjusted output voltage.
-Therefore, it is highly recommended that once the correct output voltage is determined, modified standard units should be ordered with the necessary changes made inside the package at the factory.
+If necessary, modified standard units can be ordered with the necessary changes made inside the package at the factory.
 The ADJUST function is sensitive to noise, and care should be taken in the routing of connections.

 To make the output voltage higher, place a resistor from ADJUST (Pin 3) to -SENSE (Pin 1).
 To make the output voltage lower, place a resistor from ADJUST (Pin 3) to +SENSE (Pin 2).
-Figures 18 and 19 show resistor values for a $\pm 5\%$ change in output voltage.
+Figures 16 and 17 show resistor values for a $\pm 5\%$ change in output voltage:

-Figure 18.
+Figure 16.
 External Resistor Value for Reducing Output Voltage

-Figure 19.
+Figure 17.
 External Resistor Value for Increasing Output Voltage

 With regard to the range that the output voltage can be adjusted by the user, there are two concerns.
-As the output voltage is raised, it may become difficult to maintain regulation at full power and low input voltage.
+As the output voltage is raised it may become difficult to maintain regulation at full power and low input voltage.
 As the output voltage is lowered, it may become difficult to maintain regulation at minimum power and high input line.